green-loan-portal/green-loan-portal.github.io/index.md

 <a name="feedback"></a>
 ## Community Feedback
+Below is feedback on our application we recieved from the local ICS Community:

 "The website has a easy but detailed interface.
 It’s useful that all the information is easy to see and has images, which also helps.
 Overall, it has a nice layout and gives the information in concise way"